-Within this application, safety zones are applied for around the OSPs, and on this basis the coordinate positions of each are given in Table 3-1, noting that structures may be microsited by up to 50m from the positions shown.
-The positions of the WTGs and any spare locations will be applied for separately once finalised.
+Safety zones are applied for around all WTG positions and the spare locations.
+On this basis, coordinates for each position applied for are given in Appendix B, noting that structures may be microsited by up to 50m from the positions shown.